Watch where it all began!

 After its inception, St. Raphael School grew by one grade every year.
 In 2013-14, SRS reached the eighth grade and its first graduating class—all in thanks to the members of the St. Raphael community and their commitment to Catholic education.
 As Fr.
 Meyers often said, "Fr.
 Bill may have planted the seed, but we, as a parish, have made it grow."

-Dwyer named Principal of the Year in 2018
+Teri Dwyer is named Archdiocese of Washington's Distinguished Principal of the Year in 2018.